-- Quick Verdict: CBD oil suits those seeking wellness benefits without intoxication; cannabis is better for stronger therapeutic relief and recreational use where legal.
+- Quick verdict: CBD oil suits those seeking wellness benefits without intoxication and without needing dispensary access; cannabis is better for stronger therapeutic relief and recreational use where legal.

-- Legality: Hemp-derived CBD oil is federally legal (Farm Bill 2018); cannabis remains federally illegal but is legal recreationally in 24+ states
+- Legality: Hemp-derived CBD is federally legal in the US; cannabis remains federally illegal but is legal in 24+ states for adult use.

 Overview: What Exactly Are We Comparing?